 YES will provide young people access to available resources to assist in education, life and job skills training, employment opportunities, mentoring, and safe, productive enrichment, and recreational programs

-This initiative supports young people through their first work experience and teaches them the skills to obtain and sustain employment.
-Young people will work with local businesses and also work in various departments within the City of Mobile while earning money and gaining valuable work experience.
+This initiative supports young people through their work experience and teaches them the skills to obtain and sustain employment.
+College students (Juniors and Seniors) will work with local businesses and also work in various departments within the City of Mobile while earning money and gaining valuable work experience.

-What is the Summer Youth Employment Program?
+What is the YES Fall College Program?

 Small investment.
 Big return.

-Your organization and/or company can participate in Mayor Stimpson's YES Initiative by serving as a worksite or by hiring youth directly to work for your organization.
+Your organization and/or company can participate in Mayor Stimpson's YES Initiative by serving as a worksite or by hiring college students directly to work for your organization.